 Insurance company failure.
 Many indexed annuities promise to make payments many years into the future.
-But remember that all amounts payable under an indexed annuity are subject to the claims-paying ability of the insurance company.
+But remember that all amounts payable are subject to the ability of the insurance company to pay.
 Circumstances may arise where the insurance company is unable to pay its obligations.

 The Office of Investor Education and Advocacy has provided this information as a service to investors.
 It is neither a legal interpretation nor a statement of SEC policy.
 If you have questions concerning the meaning or application of a particular law or rule, please consult with an attorney who specializes in securities or tax law.